cgruver/openshift-nested-containers/README.md

    mvn test
    ```

-## Demo of AWS Dev With Localstack
+## Demo of AWS Dev With Localstack with Podman

 1. Use the `Task Manager` extension to run the `Start Localstack Service` task.